ehrpg/qstar-playtest/source/planets/vetoo_581d.md

 [tidal forces of the planet](https://en.wikipedia.org/wiki/Roche_limit).
 The rocks that once were Vetoo IIIb now orbit the planet in a ring.

+The planets surface is suffering from high radiation, mutating living cells.

 ## Environment

 Although the planets gravity is close to that of the earth, it's atmosphere is toxic to humans.
-The high concentration of carbon dioxide, compared to the low volumes of oxygen makes the planet hostile to all land based life forms.
+The high concentration of carbon dioxide, compared to the low volumes of oxygen makes the planet hostile to most land based life forms.

 The large salt water oceans on the planet are filled with animals and plants.
 Large fresh water lakes and rivers can be found on the land